-If the student was warned, he/she must transfer to another program providing that his/her CGPA for the courses to be transferred is 2.0 or higher.
+- 1- If the student was warned, he/she must transfer to another program providing that his/her CGPA for the courses to be transferred is 2.0 or higher. - 2- In special cases, if the student can graduate within the time allowed for completion of a degree program and study plan is still activated, re-enrollment of the student with the same ID & in the same program will be considered after the payment of the required fees of (300Dhs)

-If the student can graduate within the time allowed for completion of a degree program, reenrollment of the student with the same ID & in the same program will be considered after the payment of the required fees.
+6.6 Transfer Students from Accredited Institutions

-6.5 Transfer Students from Accredited Institutions
+Students from accredited institutions of higher education may apply for admission in an AU program in the same field of study if they have been of good academic standing, i.e., their Cumulative Grade Point Average (CGPA) is a least 2.0 on a scale of 4.0, or the equivalent, and if (they have not been subjected to academically or disciplinary dismissal).

-Students from accredited institutions of higher education may apply for admission in an AU program in the same field of study if they have been of good academic standing, i.e., their Cumulative Grade Point Average (CGPA) is a least 2.0 on a scale of 4.0, or the equivalent, and if they are eligible to return to their current or formal institution (they have not been the subject of disciplinary dismissal).
-However, those students who have not been of good academic standing (i.e. those with a CGPA of less than 2.0 on a scale of 4.0) will be allowed to transfer only to programs in a different field from the one in which they were enrolled at the institution they previously attended.
+However, students who have not been of good academic standing (i.e. those with a CGPA of less than 2.0 on a scale of 4.0) will be allowed to transfer only to programs in a different field from the one in which they were enrolled at the institution they previously attended.

-Any transferred student is required to meet the English Language Proficiency condition (see Section 4.2).
+Any transferred student is required to meet the English Language Proficiency condition (see Section 6.2).